shybovycha/shybovycha.github.io/_posts/2015-09-20-two-sides-of-web-application-part-1.md

 ## Angular

 *Angular.js* is a framework by Google for making **SPA**s (*Single-Page Application*).
-SPA is a great architecture, where you have a thin back-end server, providing an API to your slim frontend application.
+SPA is a great architecture, where you have a thin backend server, providing an API to your slim frontend application.
 And the most interesting part here, is that you have all your application' pages in a one place, loaded once.
 And they are switched by a router in a user's web-browser.
 So all the communication with server is stripped to data